We had the opportunity to interview one of the founders of TMDHosting, Peter Darazhanski, back in 2016.

-The responses make a fascinating read, in particular, the challenges faced by hosting companies moving to a single-server environment to a cloud-based one.
+The responses make a fascinating read, particularly the challenges hosting companies face moving from a single-server environment to a cloud-based one.

 I have started the company with couple of high school friends, while graduating from the Rollins College in Orlando.
 I have always had_ profound interest in the area of web services, even back at the time when they were still rising on the horizon.
 Of course, I continue learning new things on a daily basis.
 Web hosting and services areas are very rapidly evolving, so every day there is something new to explore and that is amazing.